Mahameghavahana dynasty: Administration

 An Indian warrior sculpture during Mahameghavahana dynasty.

-Depiction of the ancient Indian warfare, weapons from the Rani ka Noor cave, Khandagiri.
-Perhaps one of the earliest depiction of curved sword in Indian context.

 The inscription mentions the regular collection and remission of taxes by the government.
 The inscription also mentions the King's restorative and building activities, building of a canal, a victory palace and an amphitheatre.
 Agriculture was flourishing in the state.

 The inscription mentions the king's possession of a vast army of cavalry, infantry, elephantry and chariots.

 Cultural contribution

 The Mahameghavahanas patronised the Prakrit language.
 The Hathigumpha inscription of Kharavela was an earliest known example of a prashasti was inscribed in prakrit language and Brahmi script.